Copied to Clipboard

 Technology Sector Expansion

-The average monthly salary for IT professionals has risen to approximately $1,820, with sectors like pharmaceuticals offering up to $2,965 per month.
+As a result, the average monthly salary for IT professionals has risen to approximately 101.25 million VND per month (Approximately $3,846 USD per month) with specialised roles – particularly in highly regulated sectors such as pharmaceuticals – commanding salaries of up to $2,965 USD per month.

 Emphasis on Renewable Energy